peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Returns:</b>

-An ExtendedDecimal object with the exponent set to 0.
+An arbitrary-precision decimal object with the exponent set to 0.

 ### FromSingle

     public static PeterO.ExtendedDecimal FromSingle(
         float flt);

 Creates a decimal number from a 32-bit floating-point number.
 This method computes the exact value of the floating point number, not an approximation, as is often the case by converting the floating point number to a string first.
-Remember, though, that the exact value of a 32-bit floating-point number is not always the value you get when you pass a literal decimal number (for example, calling  `ExtendedDecimal.FromSingle(0.1f)`  ), since not all decimal numbers can be converted to exact binary numbers (in the example given, the resulting ExtendedDecimal will be the the value of the closest "float" to 0.1, not 0.1 exactly).
-To create an ExtendedDecimal number from a decimal number, use FromString instead in most cases (for example: `ExtendedDecimal.FromString("0.1")`  ).
+Remember, though, that the exact value of a 32-bit floating-point number is not always the value you get when you pass a literal decimal number (for example, calling  `ExtendedDecimal.FromSingle(0.1f)`  ), since not all decimal numbers can be converted to exact binary numbers (in the example given, the resulting arbitrary-precision decimal will be the the value of the closest "float" to 0.1, not 0.1 exactly).
+To create an arbitrary-precision decimal number from a decimal number, use FromString instead in most cases (for example: `ExtendedDecimal.FromString("0.1")`  ).

 <b>Parameters:</b>